lmmateos/GaCD_assignment/CodeBook.md

 See the file "features_info.txt" in the source data for a description of the features.

 These feature names are converted to syntactically valid R variable names by replacing non-alphanumeric characters with "."
-Two variables are added to for subject ID (1-30) and activity (walking, walking_upstairs, walking_downstairs, sitting, standing and laying).
+Two variables are added for subject ID (1-30) and activity (walking, walking_upstairs, walking_downstairs, sitting, standing and laying).
 The resulting variable names are:
 - subjectID
 - activity
 - tBodyAcc.mean...X